abuiles/ember-101/hands-on.md

       {{/each}}
 ~~~~~~~~

-Here we are using 3 new things.
+Here we are using three new things.

-First, we are specifying the articles controller in the each
+First, we specify the articles controller in the each

 {title="itemController", lang="handlebars"}
 ~~~~~~~~
     {{#each itemController='articles/item'}}
 ~~~~~~~~

-It will make sure that an item controller is used to render every
+This will make sure that an item controller is used to render every
-article, inside the **#each** the context is not longer an **article**
+article.
+Inside the **#each**, the context is no longer an **article**
 instance but an article controller instance.

-If we open the **ember-inspector** and click on view tree, we can
+If we open the **ember-inspector** and click on view tree, we will
-notice that every item controller is display independently of its
+notice that every item controller is displayed independently of its
-parent controller which is the **Articles Index Controller**.
+parent controller, which is the **Articles Index Controller**.

 ![Item Controller in the ember-inspector](images/ember-inspector-item-controllers.jpg)

-Second we are using the
+Second, we use the
 [Ember.Select](http://emberjs.com/api/classes/Ember.Select.html) view,
-it's basically a helper to help us render a HTML **select** element and
+which is basically a helper that allows us to render a HTML **select** element and
 bind the value to a given property.

 {title="", lang="handlebars"}